Weather: Heavy swells expected to batter Hauraki Gulf

 The Lindis Pass, SH8, between Tarras and Omarama, remained closed overnight with fresh snow falling and several areas of slips and flooding, said Waka Kotahi NZ Transport Agency.

-Lake Ohau village was left completely cut off due to severe flooding in the area.
+Lake Ohau village was completely cut off by severe flooding in the area.

 A bridge on Lake Ohau Rd had been swept away on Tuesday, meaning motorists could not get across.